RiteshRavichandran/PetNeeds/README.md

 # PetNeeds
 PetNeeds is a web application that helps pet owners keep track of their pets' needs, it provides a platform for offline pet shop owners to reach into the online market space.
+It is a user-friendly system that allows pet shop owners to keep track and manage their inventory, customer information, sales, purchases, and stock levels.

 ## Features
 This list consists of a few features supported by the project: